ramigs/ramigs.dev/src/site/posts/2021-06-12-automating-database-backups.md

 >properly](https://goteleport.com/blog/how-to-ssh-properly/) and [manage its
 >keys](https://goteleport.com/blog/ssh-key-management/).

-The idea for this article was not so much to serve as step-by-step guide (even though you could almost use it as such) - but more as a general description of how the procedure was implemented in a real production setting, so that you can adapt it to your specific setup.
+The purpose of this article is not to serve as a step-by-step guide (although you can pretty much use it as such) - but more as a general description of how the procedure was implemented in a real production setting, so that you can adapt it to your specific setup.

 ## Backup script